 As stated, your reports will be unique based on the analytics software or tool you use.
 However, let’s look at some of the most common social media analytics reports you may come across or create at some point.

 Types of Social Media Analytics Reports

 Let's look at HubSpot's social media analytics reporting options to give you some different reports available in commonly-used tools.

 1. Audience Analytics Report

-The Audience report displays your current number of followers for each of your social accounts compared to the number of followers you had in a previous time period.
+The Audience report displays your current number of followers for each social account compared to the number you had in a previous period.

 2. Published Posts Analytics Report